 Overcoming Common Challenges for Reaching Frontline Workers

 Looming over all of these considerations, of course, are concerns about access.
 Are frontline workers properly equipped to harness these communication schemas?
-Is there a technology gap or “digital divide” that needs to be overcome with frontline workers when it comes to enabling operation communication?
+Is there a technology gap or “digital divide” that needs to be overcome with frontline workers when it comes to enabling operational communication?

 The Digital Divide

-“The biggest tech gap I see in communicating with frontline workers is that unlike office workers who are on their computers all day, frontline workers do not access company information the same way,” says says Gettel-Gilmartin, a communications manager with 30 years of experience in the architectural and engineering industries.
+“The biggest tech gap I see in communicating with frontline workers is that unlike office workers who are on their computers all day, frontline workers do not access company information the same way,” says Gettel-Gilmartin, a communications manager with 30 years of experience in the architectural and engineering industries.